weingithub/simplechatroom/README.md

 build executive file: client<br>

 ## thread poll
-just a simple try and is not applicable tolong connection or block call such as read,accept.
+just a simple try and it's not applicable tolong connection or block call such as read,accept.